oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 * Ensure acronyms and other specifications are defined and referenced on first use
 * Clarified that the specific attacks described are the relevant ones for this document because they are OAuth-specific
 * Described the relationship to session fixation attacks
+* Clarified that section 8 is talking about OAuth tokens specifically

 -23